georgekibe/LocationAPI/README.md

-Create automation using REST Assured and also did the collection for the Location API.
+Create automation using **REST Assured Java** + the Postman collection for the Location API.

 - Postman Collection